photo of ucann app

 “So, I work at the One Stop Student Services Office...
 The people who are impacted the most by the oddities of student admin are our international, first gen, and transfer students.”

-After reading this response, I realized that solely relying on the student body was only going to give me half of the story, and rather, I should look to the professionals who interact with the student body as well
+After reading this response, I realized that relying solely on the student body was only going to give me half of the story, and rather, I should look to the professionals who interact with the student body as well.
+I immediately contacted the person who left this response on my survey.
+I scheduled an interview and started to figure out what exactly I wanted to get out of our conversation.

-She works at the front desk taking walk ins and phone related to classes.
+Carlie works at the front desk taking walk ins and phone related to classes.
 Most of her questions are related to finding transcripts, enrolling in classes, utilizing the planner, and applying for graduation.
 The questions range from being about where to find information to what information means

 There is no onboarding process for students in student admin, she was trained 3 years ago by shadowing someone which was very helpful.
 Knowledge based articles exist, but they live outside the platform